petershin/liferay-learn/docs/dxp/latest/en/using-search/search-configuration-reference.md

 The Index Status Manager entry has one setting:

 **`indexReadOnly`**: Enable this to suspend all indexing operations and writes to the search engine.
 Searches return only the documents already indexed.
-This is useful for speeding up large data imports, but it should be disabled and a full re-index executed once the import is finished.
+This is useful for speeding up large data imports, but it should be disabled and a full reindex executed once the import is finished.

 ### Indexer Writer Helper